gdha/www.it3.be/_posts/2015-08-13-testing-acl-limits.md

     # getfacl testfile | grep -v \# | wc -l
     9

-To find the ACL bounderies you need to create a bit more users and groups, 500, 1000, or 2000 that is up to you.
+To find the ACL boundaries you need to create a bit more users and groups, 500, 1000, or 2000 that is up to you.
 We will try 2000 to start with (will skip most of the output):

     # ./test-acl-bounderies.sh 2000
     ....